-- Responsible for bringing all H&S matters requiring action to the attention of the Bursar and assisting where appropriate with corrective actions. - Ensure the policy and standards are effectively implemented. - Review risk assessments. - Develop and review existing policies. - Review any accident / incident investigations and look at ways to prevent reoccurrence.

-• Monitor safety performance and drive further improvement.
+- Responsible for bringing all H&S matters requiring action to the attention of the Director of Finance and Operations and assisting where appropriate with corrective actions. - Ensure the policy and standards are effectively implemented. - Review risk assessments. - Develop and review existing policies. - Review any accident / incident investigations and look at ways to prevent reoccurrence. - Monitor safety performance and drive further improvement.